Work from home airline jobs are becoming more and more common as airlines are moving their support services out of the

 The company has been around since 1934 and has provided flights across 250 cities around the world for decades.

-It is the largest airline in the United States, which is why they have the most American Airlines work from home positions available all year-round.
+It is the largest airline in the United States, which is why they have the most work from home positions available year-round.

 As long as you are at least 18 years old, legally allowed to work in the U.S. either as a full-time or part-time employee, and with a GED or high school diploma, you are welcome to apply.

-Unfortunately, much like Alaska Airlines, you need to be living in or near Dallas or Ft Worth, TX, Miami, FL, Cary, NC, or any of their other centers so you can come for the personal interview and 10-week, on-site training.
+Unfortunately, you need to be living in or near Dallas or Ft Worth, TX, Miami, FL, Cary, NC, or any of their other centers so you can come for the personal interview and 10-week, on-site training.

 Once you pass this phase, you’ll be allowed to work from home.
-Employees must commit to working around shifts (including nights, weekends and holidays).
-As an American Airlines agent, you must also provide your own computer and high-speed internet with phone.
+Employees must commit to working around shifts (including nights, weekends, and holidays).
+As an American Airlines agent, you must also provide your own computer and high-speed internet with a landline phone.

 Pay is around $10+ an hour with opportunities for raises.

-If you’re interested, just use the job titles “reservation agent,” reservation representative,” “customer service agent,” or “member services representative” with the filters “work from home” or “home based.”
+If you’re interested, just use the search terms “reservations agent,” reservations representative,” “customer service agent,” or “member services representative” with the filters “work from home” or “home-based.”

-The Atlanta, Georgia-based airline has been around since 1924 and is considered the oldest-operating airline in the country.
+The Atlanta, GA-based airline has been around since 1924 and is considered the oldest operating airline in the country.

 While Delta Airlines work from home positions are only posted occasionally, they can be perfect for the right people, particularly those who are: